 - Donating to support rescue and rehabilitation efforts.

-- Spreading awareness about responsible pet ownership.
+- Raising awareness about responsible pet ownership.

 Final Thoughts